 The Logistics of an Election

-During a general election, Elections Canada prepares and delivers a suite of services to electors and candidates from some 17,000 polling stations across Canada.
-It also relies on a network of 500 local offices (including satellite offices in large, sparsely populated districts) that operate during the election period.
+During a general election, Elections Canada prepares and delivers a suite of services to electors and candidates for up to 18,000 polling stations across Canada.
+It also relies on a network of about 500 local offices (including satellite offices in large, sparsely populated districts) that operate during the election period.